fr8ak2/star-wars/README.md

 Open [http://localhost:3000](http://localhost:3000) with your browser to see the result.

+App uses RSC with SSR, it has two apollo providers, for client and for the server.
+So we can use them by situation, if we need data on server - use apollo-client, for the client component, like in our situation, we are using apollo-wrapper.

 Project could be improved by adding monorepo with Turborepo to get incremental build, in that fact, we could use yarn workspaces, to set up multiple packages, in a way to run only once "yarn install" also we can use Redux or Mobx to state large amount of data, so it could be updated in proper way.